ringoldsdev/node-simple-ga/README.md

 #### matchesRegex(*expressions*), matchesRegex([*expressions*])

-What regular expression must the dimension value be less than.
+What regular expression must the dimension values match.

 *Please note that Google Analytics allows the use of a limited amount of regular expressions.
 For example, it doesn't allow negative lookaheads, which is why the not() function must be used.*